How to open a German bank account

 One of the best online banks in Germany, ComDirect offers a free bank account with free VISA card and free worldwide cash withdrawal.
 In addition, for new customers, the bank gives a joining bonus of €150 .
 For more information about ComDirect checking account, click here.

-Open the online application form from the link provided here (opens in a new window).
-This will open the below page.
-Click on the button “Jetzt Girokonto eröffnen” highlighted below.
+Open the online application form the Comdirect Website and then click on the button “Jetzt Girokonto eröffnen” highlighted below.

 Provide your personal details such as name, date of birth, Nationality etc as seen below.